 Why are my kebabs dry?

 - Cut the chicken to the proper size.
-Typically for chicken breasts, 1 ½-inch pieces work best.
-Try to cut them all to the same size for even-cooking.
+Typically, for chicken breasts, 1 ½-inch pieces work best.
+Try to cut them all to the same size for even cooking.
 If you go for larger cubes, they will take longer to cook and may give you burnt exteriors and a raw center.

-What to serve with these chicken kabobs?
+What to serve with chicken kabobs?

-Mediterranean Grilled Chicken Kabobs
+BEST Grilled Chicken Kabobs

 For the Chicken Kabobs